 The ultimate goal of authoritarian control is to make people want what we want.
 In order to get there, first we must make them think what we want them to think and feel what we want them to feel.
 Cults all do that.

 Making people to change how they feel is a cult staple.
 It is also ubiquitous in other parts of life.
-We will never be able to resist the lure of a cult if we constantly train ourselves to suppress and replace our own feelings to feelings we are supposed to have.
+We will never be able to resist the lure of a cult if we constantly train ourselves to suppress our own feelings and replace them with the feelings we are supposed to have.

 This is not an argument that everything is a cult.
 This is an illustration that the tools of authoritarian mind control are so widespread and ubiquitous that we have no leg to stand on when we try to argue against cults.
 Others are doing what cults do and are revered for it.